Day Trading Options – Rules & Strategies for Beginners

 - A day trader can work from any location as long as they have a fast internet connection and computer.
 No office space required, and no commuting.
 This also means that a day trader can choose to live in a lower cost part of the world in an effort to increase real wages.

 - A day trader can choose to work as many or as little hours as they like.
-There are options markets all around the world, so there will always be exchanges that a trader can monitor and trade on.
+There are day trading options markets all around the world, so there will always be exchanges that a trader can monitor and trade on.